Can A New Construction Home Price Be Negotiated?

 Because there is a perception that new construction pricing is not negotiable, many buyers never even bother to ask or try for a lower price.
 We've represented hundreds of homebuyers, so take it from us - the sales price of a new construction home can in fact be negotiated!

-5 Ways to Negotiate the Price of a New Construction Home
+5 Ways to Negotiate on a New Construction Home

 Many people have been successful at negotiating the price of a new construction home, even dropping it significantly.